Our privacy notice

 - Our Property Searches Team to assist in providing connection, supply, drainage and flooding history information (such as under Con29 Conveyancing searches)

 Some of the above activities, particularly in relation to leakage and metering, may also be carried out by our partner contractors.
+We also use data processors to provide some of our customers with a Customer Services facility and for Customer Service support.

 We will also share your Personal Data with third parties, in order to meet our legal obligations or to fulfil our or your legitimate interests, such as: